-We recommend connecting to a domain controller using its domain name rather than its address because Managed Microsoft AD does not provide static IP addresses.
-Using the name, the Active Directory DC Locator process can find the domain controller for you, even if it's IP address has changed.
+We recommend connecting to a domain controller using its domain name rather than its IP address because Managed Microsoft AD does not provide static IP addresses.
+Using the domain name, the Active Directory DC locator process can find the domain controller for you, even if its IP address has changed.

 Using IP address for DNS resolution

-If you must use the IP address to connect, you can create an inbound DNS policy on your VPC network so it can use the same name resolution services that Managed Microsoft AD uses.
-Managed Microsoft AD uses Cloud DNS to provide name resolution to Managed Microsoft AD domain using Cloud DNS Peering.
+If you use the IP address to connect to a domain, you can create an inbound DNS policy on your VPC network so that it can use the same name resolution services that Managed Microsoft AD uses.
+Managed Microsoft AD uses Cloud DNS to provide name resolution to Managed Microsoft AD domain using Cloud DNS peering.

 To use the inbound DNS policy, you must configure your on-premises systems or name servers to forward DNS queries to the proxy IP address located in the same region as the Cloud VPN tunnel or VLAN attachment that connects your on-premises network to your VPC network.
 Learn about creating an inbound server policy.